When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Conclusion

 \section{Conclusion}

 This review provided an extensive and comprehensive analysis of MTL systems in Computer Vision.
 Firstly, this work studied how architectural implications impact parameter sharing across tasks.
 Second, we analysed the concept of negative transfer and introduced MTL methods to remedy this issue through balancing the pace to which tasks learn during the training of a MTL system.
 Third, this paper briefly reviewed how task relationships can be leveraged to provide new insights to task hierarchies to further improve the performance of MTL systems.
 Fourth, we extensively reviewed how MTL can be utilised under partially supervised settings, for instance, as a self-supervised pre-training strategy for representation learning, or by exploiting task relationships to reduce the demand for labelled tasks in semi-supervised learning or finally by enhancing few-shot target tasks through cross-task parameter sharing.
 Last, we summarised common multi-task datasets and code repositories to provide the interested reader with the necessary toolkits.
 We provide an analysis of results for partially-supervised MTL techniques.
-Our key insights for future work under this paradigm are as follows: (1) MTL generally processes a small and constrained set of presumably related tasks.
-We identify there is a lack of adaptive methods, capable of learning relevant features from a large pool of tasks; otherwise, (2) research in partially-supervised learning suggest MTL strongly enhances established single-task baselines (\ie \textit{Few-Shot Learning, Self-MTL}) but is rarely applied to conventional MTL systems where multiple tasks are trained simultaneously.
+Our key insights for future work under this paradigm are: (1) MTL generally processes a small and constrained set of presumably related tasks.
+We identify there is a lack of adaptive methods, capable of learning relevant features from a large pool of tasks; otherwise, (2) reported results suggest partially-supervised MTL can be as performant as its fully-supervised single-task counterparts, sometimes even better whilst still providing output for multiple tasks : see \cref{tab.3}, \cref{tab.4} and \cref{tab.5} (\ie \textit{Few-Shot Learning, Semi-Supervised Learning}).
+There is therefore a need to explore solutions and data availability constraints under a multi-task framework.
 Finally, (3) we identify that MTL requires more benchmarking tools on large datasets.
 Taskonomy \cite{taskonomy} is the first step towards this direction and similar work could bring new insights to future research in MTL.

+\textbf{Acknowledgments.} The authors would like to thank Prof. Tomasz Radzik for helpful discussions and acknowledge the use of the King’s Computational Research, Engineering and Technology Environment (CREATE).
+Miaojing Shi was supported by the Fundamental Research Funds for the Central Universities.

 \ifCLASSOPTIONcaptionsoff

 \fi